Community Service Activities at Ainsworth

 Student Council committees will assist students with the coordination of activities, in addition to school staff and teachers at times.
 The Ainsworth PTA will be asking for additional parent volunteers as needed to also assist students and adult volunteers are required.

-Children’s Book Bank 5th Annual Book Harvest: The Children’s Book Harvest is part of Portland Public School’s Read Together initiative, which seeks to ensure that ALL students are reading at grade level by the end of 3rd grade.
-To help every child succeed, The Children’s Book Bank has partnered with Portland Public Schools to ask the community to donate 30,000 new or gently-used children’s books in the fall.
+Children’s Book Bank Annual Book Harvest (September): Ainsworth collects books for The Children’s Book Bank.
+Their mission is to advance child literacy, encourage family bonding, and ignite curiosity through the power of books.
+Your gift will help provide children with books that are meaningful and relevant to their lived.
 The books will be cleaned, sorted, and delivered to students at schools specially selected by PPS.
 To help, Ainsworth families can donate new and/or gently used children’s books that would be appropriate to give to babies, toddlers, elementary age children and middle-schoolers.
 Ainsworth families donated 1,000 books last year.
-For more information, go to: http://www.childrensbookbank.org/childrens-book-harvest/
+For more information, go to: Children’s Book Bank (childrensbookbank.org)

-PTA Clothing Center Volunteering and Donations: The PTA Clothing Center serves over 1700 PPS students each year, providing free clothes and shoes to PPS families in need.
-Ainsworth has been assigned to provide 5-6 volunteers to help at the Clothing Center on 10/12/2017 and 02/08/18 from 9:30am to 1:30pm at the Marshall High School campus.
+PPS-PTA Clothing Closet Volunteering and Donations (on-going): The PTA Clothing Center serves over 1,700 PPS students each year, providing free clothes and shoes to PPS families in need.
+Ainsworth is assigned a few dates throughout the year to help at the Clothing Center at the Marshall High School campus.
 If there aren’t enough volunteers on a particular date, the Clothing Center has to turn away kids who come there.
 Money can also be donated to the Clothing Center to help them purchase essentials.
 Ainsworth also coordinates a clothing drive for the PTA clothing center in January/February based on the essentials that PTA clothing center staff assess students most need.
-For more information, go to: http://www.portlandcouncilpta.org/pta-clothing-center.html
+For more information, go to here.